PREFACE:

 Living with Alzheimer’s isn’t easy.
 My mother has the disease, and while it’s been tough in so many ways, it’s also taught me a lot about what’s really important in life.
 In the Forest Wild XR project, I wanted to look at the themes of:

-2)the power of the arts + nature to heal
+2)the power of the arts especially in relation to XR spatial design

 3)regeneration through nature

 The wildfires burning through BC during the summer months and throughout other parts of Canada felt like the right metaphor; a description of destruction and renewal happening at the same time.
-Out of that mix, I started to see the pieces of metaphor that could carry my mom’s story, and my family’s story… only told with an imaginative twist.
-More on that later...
+Out of that mix, I started to see the pieces of metaphor that could carry my family's experience.

 Here is one of my many Emotion Maps that I created to enable our choreographer to use dance to interpret the project.
 It worked well because it enabled everyone to understand what they were seeing, hearing etc. A cross between an empathy map and my own analysis, it offered a diagnostic POV to everything we did.